fccagou/mygitserver/README.md

 * Add kerberos/ldap support
 * Install required distro packages
 * Put each feature in a separate script
+* Use getops.
+Not necessary yet.
+* Add --env-update or something like that.
-* Add user/group params and --create-only to allow running the script by root or an admin process.
+* Add current usercheck to use or not sudo.
+* Configure systemd for all users